Connect with us

 They feel highly disrespected for themselves and their poor kids!

-Take home: Adopting a pet or whatsoever is totally different from adopting a child.
+Take home: Adopting a pet or whatever is different from adopting a child.
 An adopted child is simply a child and can NEVER BE liken to some pet.
-Adopted kids are deserving of equal respect like non-adoptive kids.
+Adopted kids are deserving of equal respect as non-adoptive kids.

 In conclusion

-it is important for us to respect everyone’s decisions.
+we need to respect everyone’s decisions.
 That includes adoptive parents too.
-Consequently, that means filtering the words coming out from your mouth.
+Consequently, that means filtering the words coming out of your mouth.
 Adoptive parents are happy to have their kids and if you want to help, support them in any you can without any form of criticizing.

 ALSO, READ 25 ways to make someone feel better